-Growing a WordPress mailing list is nowhere near an easy task, but with the right tactics, it is totally possible to transform your website into a lead generating machine.
+Growing a WordPress mailing list is nowhere near an easy task, but with the right tactics, it is possible to transform your website into a lead generating machine.

 If you’re tired of testing different strategies to grow your WordPress mailing list, take a look at this post—you’ll find some cool ways to grow your list, which you might not have tested yet on your website.

-Plugins to skyrocket your WordPress mailing list
+Plugins and Methods to skyrocket your WordPress mailing list

-Both Bloom and Thrive Leads let you create beautiful opt-in forms geared towards increasing the sign up rate.
+Both Bloom and Thrive Leads let you create beautiful opt-in forms geared towards increasing the signup rate.
 They also allow you to pick from various display types and designs.
 Instead of reviewing both plugins, I’ll show you how to double your WordPress mailing list by leveraging some essential features of these plugins.

 Many of these tricks have been used and suggested even by the content marketing man himself, Neil Patel.